internet-relay-chat/IRCP/README.md

 * Added daemon mode *(24/7 scanning heavily throttled in this mode)*
 * Add overlapping logs option *(Do not skip networks we already have logs for,just update them with new changes)*
 * Add snapshot boolean for rbl/proxy detection/scanning
+* Ability to link multiple IRCP instances running in daemon mode together for balancing

 ## Mirrors
 - [acid.vegas](https://git.acid.vegas/ircp)